live-clones/lintian/CONTRIBUTING.md

     $ private/build-test-packages

 Now, please calibrate your tests.
-For the documenation check the command would be:
+For the documentation check the command would be:

     $ private/runtests --onlyrun=check:documentation